-Middle and late plants need protection from frost and wind and can tolerate lower light levels than early plantings.
+Middle stage Late stage Middle and late plants need protection from frost and wind and can tolerate lower light levels than early plantings.
 Protection from early plantings will speed up their growth.

 Restoration Aim

 Attracts birds to feed on the fruit (F), seeds (S), or nectar (N).